ibm-build-lab/cp4d-install/3.5/SSO_README.md

 ## Disable the default admin user

-Once the IDP is confirmed to be working as intended and an official (non-default) Administrative user (or users) are able to authenticate, the included `admin` user can be [removed the CP4D](https://www.ibm.com/support/knowledgecenter/SSQNUZ_3.5.0/cpd/admin/remove-admin.html).
+Once the IDP is confirmed to be working as intended and an official (non-default) Administrative user (or users) are able to authenticate, the included `admin` user can be [removed from CP4D](https://www.ibm.com/support/knowledgecenter/SSQNUZ_3.5.0/cpd/admin/remove-admin.html).
 After verifying that another user has Admin access to all required catalogs and categories, run this command (replacing `_namespace_` with the CP4D namespace):

 ```console
 oc exec -it -n _namespace_ $(oc get pod -n _namespace_ -l component=usermgmt | tail -1 | cut -f1 -d\ ) -- bash -c "/usr/src/server-src/scripts/manage-user.sh --disable-user admin"